Capital gains come from all sorts of assets, including stocks, bonds and properties.

 How Capital Gains Tax Works With Stocks

-Now that we’ve discussed capital gains on property let’s get into stocks.
+Now that we’ve discussed capital gains on property, let’s get into stocks.
 While the premise is the same, there’s a bit more to capital gains on stocks and investments.

 As an investor, when you are claiming your capital gains for the year, you’re going to calculate capital gains using the capital gains tax rate, which is ½ or 2/3.
 If you only have one capital gain realized, this is simple.
 For more than one, you’re going to do each capital gain the same way.
 You just multiply the capital gain by one-half or 2/3.
-If you have a capital loss, you will use the same capital gains inclusion rate to figure out how much you can claim so you don’t pay more tax.
+If you have a capital loss, you will use the same capital gains inclusion rate to figure out how much you can claim, so you don’t pay more tax.

 With some stocks, you can get something called a dividend tax credit.
 This is used to reduce the tax you pay on dividend income received.
 You can’t use it to receive a tax credit, but it can be used to reduce the overall tax you pay and total tax debt obligation.

 When you’re selling stocks or any other capital property, one thing you need to consider is the adjusted cost base (ACB).
 The ACB is the cost of the property as well as the costs used to acquire it, such as legal fees and commissions.
-It also includes capital expenditures and additions and improvements to the property.
+It also includes capital expenditures, additions and improvements to the property.
 These are important things to consider when calculating your capital gains.

 How to Avoid Capital Gains Tax on Stocks